pass-culture/pass-culture-app-native/README.md

 - If you have EACCESS issues with your Node installation (when trying to enable corepack for example during yarn installation), consider installing Homebrew to install NVM via Homebrew.
 Homebrew will be useful for installing Git as well.

-- When choosing the version of node via nvm, check the file .node-version at the root of the pass-culture-app-native repo to find the version you should use.
+- When choosing the version of node via nvm, check the file .nvmrc at the root of the pass-culture-app-native repo to find the version you should use.

 #### 📱 Mobile